What is Integrated Design?

 Investment in these synergistically functioning systems saves resources and adverse impacts, making both the earth and the residence a nicer place to live.

-What ecological systems design is not: Specialists each solving their design
+What integrated design is not: Specialists each solving their design

 problems by shifting impact from their specialty to someone else's.
 This is